Airservices Australia: History

-Split – 1995
+1995 split

 The CAA was split into two separate government organisations in July 1995: Airservices Australia and the Civil Aviation Safety Authority (CASA).
 Airservices Australia took responsibility for airspace management, aeronautical information, communications, radio navigation aids, airport rescue firefighting services, and aviation search and rescue, while CASA assumed control of safety regulations, licensing of pilots and aviation engineers, and certification of aircraft and operators.
 The role of aviation search and rescue was transferred from Airservices Australia to the Australian Maritime Safety Authority in 1997.

 OneSky

 Since 2015, Thales Australia has been contracted to provide a replacement for TAAATS.
 The program will be a joint civil-military air traffic management system, called OneSKY, based on the Thales TopSky system.